jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-4/chapter-1.md

 When reduced by spleen or disease, a man starts to observe greatness with attention.
 He considers what is missing from his happiness. -->

-Power and riches appear then to be, what they are=  enormous and operose machines contrived to produce a few trifling conveniencies to the body.
+Power and riches then become what they really are: enormous and operose machines contrived to produce a few trifling conveniencies to the body.
 These conveniences consist of delicate springs which must be kept in order with the most anxious attention.

 Despite of all our care, they are ready at any moment to=
 - burst into pieces, and